firstdarkdev/modpublisher/readme.md

     // Tag to use for GitHub release.
 Defaults to version setGithubTag("v${project.version}")

+    // Whether to create a tag for the GitHub release, if one doesn't exist yet.
+Defaults to true setCreateGithubTag(true)

     // Whether to create the GitHub release if it doesn't exist yet.
 Defaults to true setCreateGithubRelease(true)